DayalMukati/byzantine-api-gateway/README.md

 Install the dependencies:
 > $ npm install

-> The current keystore has credentials for the Hyperledger example networks.
+> The current keystore has credentials and properties set for the Hyperledger example networks.
 You can access other networks by modifying the `config.js` so that the `network_url` property points to a peer node address and an admin `USERID` property references an admin user and public/private keys located in the `hfc-key-store` folder.

 ```javascript
     module.exports = {